-Family Orientation during First-Year Student Orientation
+Family Orientation during First-Year [Freshmen] Student Orientation

-Whether you are moving your student into on-campus housing or your student is commuting to campus parents/family members are invited to:
+Whether you are moving your student into on-campus housing or your student is commuting to campus, parents/family members you are invited to:

 - the New Student and Family Welcome BBQ at 5 p.m.
+(FREE)

 - the New Student and Family Convocation with guest speaker Fran Kick at 6:15 p.m.
+(FREE)

 - and saying Good-bye to your student during Hugs & Kisses Goodbye from 7:30-7:55 p.m.

-The Illinois State Fair will be August 13-23 this year.
+The Illinois State Fair will be August 11-21 this year.
 If you need to make overnight accommodations to break up your travel when moving your student to campus you may want to make those reservations now – hotels will fill up fast.
 Fair traffic will also slow down interstate traffic in and around Springfield, so take this into consideration when planning your student’s move to campus.

-Prairie Star Family Association (PSFA)
+Prairie Stars Family Association (PSFA)

 The Prairie Stars Family Association (PSFA) was founded in the Fall of 2015 to support UIS parents, guardians, and family members by promoting shared experiences among UIS family members and help them feel more connected to UIS and their students.